跳到主要内容

 git stash # Save uncommitted changes

-git stash pop # Restore stashed changes
+git stash pop # Restore the stashed changes